jssprrt/TranscriptionFactorEnrichment/README.md

 # TF Enrichment Analysis

-Statistical analysis tool for identifying enriched transcription factor binding sites in genomic regions compared to the background.
-This function uses the data for binding sites of all the transcription factors from ENCODE.

-## Description

-This R script performs transcription factor (TF) enrichment analysis by comparing TF binding site overlap between experimental regions (e.g., Experiment sites) and background regions (e.g., Background sites).
+Binomial Z-scoring method for identifying enriched transcription factor binding sites in genomic regions compared to the background.
+The transcription factor (TF) data were obtained from ENCODE ChIP-seq experiments.
+Replicates for each TF were merged across multiple ENCODE sources to create a single comprehensive list of TFs.
+The GRanges objects for each TF are stored in two directories, TranscriptionFactors and TranscriptionFactors1, split due to GitHub’s 1000-file limit per directory.
+This R script performs TF enrichment analysis by comparing TF binding site overlap between experimental regions (e.g., Experiment sites) and background regions (e.g., Background sites).
 It calculates z-scores, p-values with FDR correction, and generates publication-ready visualizations.

 ## Requirements
 ```r